Hands On: Urban Jürgensen and Derek Pratt Oval Pocket Watch

 A masterpiece of artisanal craft.

 A storied example of artisanal independent watchmaking, The Oval was the masterpiece by Derek Pratt (1938-2009), perhaps the greatest unknown watchmaker.
+Pratt began work on the Oval in 1982 as his magnum opus, the ultimate realisation of his aesthetic and technical vision.

 Beyond its artisanal execution, the Oval also stands out for its technical achievement.
 Besides a detent escapement, the Oval also contains a horological first – a constant force mechanism integrated within the tourbillon – along with a thermometer, power reserve display, and moon phase on the dial.